leesangjun1903/NLP-and-Audio/LLM/readme.md

 ## papers
 ### Main Architecture : Transformers
-- Transformer : Attention Is All You Need
+- Transformer : Attention Is All You Need | 2017 · 195827회 인용
 : https://github.com/huggingface/transformers/tree/main

 - (Survey) A Survey of Resource-efficient LLM and Multimodal Foundation Models :  https://wikidocs.net/237419